Learning a model of shape selectivity in V4 cells reveals shape encoding mechanisms in the brain: Results

+Interestingly, Alexnet with a deep convolutional neural network architecture is outperformed by all other models except for 2DSIL and APC--2D, demonstrating poor fit of its units to V4 data.

 The APC distributions are most interesting.
-Despite the fit to the whole standard set, APC--4D distribution matches the SparseShape--test distribution.
-Meanwhile, the APC--2D distribution has a distinct shift to smaller correlations.
+Despite the fit to the whole standard set, both APC--4D and APC--2D distributions are shifted to smaller correlations compared to the SparseShape.
 Larger correlation coefficients in APC--4D versus APC--2D, as pointed out in~\cite{pasupathy2001_shape_representation}, suggest complex configuration encodings in V4 cells.
-Likewise, comparing APC--4D and SparseShape--train distributions suggests a complicated pattern of interactions between shape parts within V4 RFs, beyond a combination of three adjacent parts.
+Likewise, comparing APC--4D and SparseShape distributions suggests a complicated pattern of interactions between shape parts within V4 RFs, beyond a combination of three adjacent parts.